sndrs/guardian-container-prototype/README.md

 # Development

+Only edit files in `src`.

-To watch sass and livereload changes, run
+To livereload scss and fragment files on changes, run

 ```
-npm run dev
+grunt dev
 ```